Swollen Lymph Nodes in Children – When to Worry?

 What Is Lymphadenopathy in Kids?

 Lymphadenopathy is when the lymph nodes begin to swell as the body fights off infections.
-Children are constantly exposed to various new infections and antigens, which mean that their lymph nodes are bigger than that of an adult.
+Children are constantly exposed to various new infections and antigens, which means that their lymph nodes are bigger than those of an adult.
 Swollen lymph nodes are sometimes referred to as swollen glands.

 Can Enlarged Lymph Nodes In a Child Be a Serious Problem?